OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 content query --uri content://sg.vp.owasp_mobile.provider.College/students --where "name='Bob') OR 1=1--''"
 ```

-##### With Drozer

-The "Sieve" application implements a vulnerable content provider.

-* To identify the the list of content providers exported execute the following command:

-  `run app.provider.finduri (package name)`

-* We can see that there are two similar URIS.
-* Open the first URI with the following command:

-  `run app.provider.query content://com.mwr.example.sieve.DBContentProvider/keys `

-This will ask for the custom permission "com.mwr.example.sieve.READ_KEYS".

-* Lets open second URI : <font face="verdana" color="Blue" font size="2">    content://com.mwr.example.sieve.DBContentProvider/keys/</font>

-This content provider can be accessed without any permission.

-* Change the value of Password from amalammu0987654321 to ammuamal12345 by executing the fowllowing command:

-  `run app.provider.update (URI) --selection "pin=(pinno)" --string  Password "newpassword"`

-* Read the password to confirm that it has been changes successfully.

 #### Remediation

 All functions in the app that process data that is coming from external and through the UI should be validated.